Guangdong Technion – Israel Institute of Technology: Campuses

 The Guangdong Technion was planned to be constructed in two stages, respectively the north campus and the south one, which is also the main campus.
 The north campus will be constructed into a new group of buildings consisting of the teaching buildings, the administrative building, labs and dormitories.
 The north campus was finished in June 2016, and the whole campus will be done entirely in 2018.

 The original administrative building of Shantou University was renovated as the transitional teaching building of the Guangdong Techion-Israel Institute of Technology when the formal teaching buildings of the Guangdong Technion are under construction.
 The cornerstone laying ceremony of the Guangdong Technion was held to formally celebrate construction of the Guangdong Technion campuses on December 16, 2015.

 Establishment

 The foundation ceremony of the Guangdong Technion was held on December 16, 2015, in the new gymnasium of Shantou University.
-The groundbreaking ceremony was led by former Israeli President Shimon Peres, Hong Kong business leader and philanthropist Li Ka-shing, Technion President Peretz Lavie, the Guangdong Technion Chancellor Li Jiange, the Guangdong Technion Vice Chancellor, Technion Distinguished Professor and Nobel Laureate Aaron Ciechanover, and Ofir Akunis, Israel's Minister of Science, Technology and Space.
+The groundbreaking ceremony was led by former Israeli President Shimon Peres, Hong Kong business leader and philanthropist Li Ka-shing, Technion President Peretz Lavie, the Guangdong Technion Chancellor Li Jian'ge, the Guangdong Technion Vice Chancellor, Technion Distinguished Professor and Nobel Laureate Aaron Ciechanover, and Ofir Akunis, Israel's Minister of Science, Technology and Space.
 About 5,000 students and teachers attended the ceremony.